-When the Z34s are installed and the chassis is turned on, they automatically go off-hook (SI LED on) in 4 or 5 seconds.
-The answer-side modem begins sending answer tone for about 30 seconds.
-It then waits 4 or 5 seconds and repeats the process.
+When the leased line configured modem is powered up, it will automatically go off-hook in 5 seconds.
+The handshaking tones that are heard through the modems speaker depends on the modem model.
+The Z34-SX and Z34-SE have the transmit pair connected to the speaker.
+The Z32t-SX, Z32t-SE, Z32b-SX and Z32b-SE have the receive pair connected to the speaker.
+Therefore, when the Z32t-SX, Z32t-SE, Z32b-SX and Z32b-SE answer side modem puts out handshaking tones through the speaker it is actually the remote modems tones that are heard.
+After going off-hook and putting out answer tone for about 30-40 seconds, it then goes on-hook waits 4 or 5 seconds and repeats the process.
 The originate-side modem goes off-hook in originate mode, waiting to detect answer tone.
-If the leased line is installed properly, the modems will handshake and return a call progress message indicating the speed of the connection (if so optioned).
+If the leased line is installed properly, the modems will handshake and return a call progress message indicating the speed of the connection and the type of error control, if any, being used for asynchronous communication.

-If call progress messages are not needed in your application, set DIP switch SW10 to the ON position to disable the messages and all other AT commands.
+If call progress messages are not needed in your application, then set AT commands for echo (En) off and response messages (Qn) off.